Web-Based vs App-Based TikTok Repost Removers

 - Confirm nothing original gets touched - removing a repost never deletes the creator's own video.

-If you are cleaning up reposts on an iPhone, an on-device app keeps the login, the session, and the controls all in one place you can watch.
-WipeTok is free to download with a daily cleanup limit, and you can add more capacity through an in-app purchase if you have a large repost trail.
-It is an independent app, not affiliated with TikTok or ByteDance, and it works by automating the same Remove repost action you would tap by hand - just faster and in batches you decide.
+If you are cleaning up reposts on an iPhone, the on-device app keeps the login, the session, and the controls all in one place you can watch.
+WipeTok's iPhone app is free to download with a daily cleanup limit, and you can add more capacity through an in-app purchase if you have a large repost trail.

-A web tool might suit someone who wants nothing installed and is comfortable trusting a remote service.
-For most people who care about where their login lives and what is happening to their account, the app-based, on-device approach is the clearer call.
+A web tool that runs on someone else's server might suit someone who wants nothing installed and is comfortable trusting a remote service.
+For most people who care about where their login lives and what is happening to their account, an on-device option - app or extension - is the clearer call.

 Frequently asked questions